Grand Model for the Province of Carolina: Slavery and the Grand Model

 The Grand Model allocated more land (60 percent) and representation to "the people" than to the nobility, suggesting that yeoman farmers were envisioned ultimately to become the backbone of the colony.
 Nevertheless, a slave-owning elite was also part of the formula from the beginning.
 Shaftesbury viewed slavery as a vital factor for principal estates.
-In December, 1671, he advised against bringing too many of "the poorer sort" to the colony until "men of estates" could first "stock the country with Negroes, cattle, and other necessarys."
+In December, 1671, he advised against bringing too many of "the poorer sort" to the colony until "men of estates" could first "stock the country with Negroes, cattle, and other necessarys".

+Barbadian Adventurers

-The transformation of Carolina from a colony with slaves to a slave colony, and later a slave society, began when slaveowners from Barbados became the dominant force in Carolina politics during the 1780s.
+The transformation of Carolina from a colony with slaves to a slave colony, and later a slave society, began when slaveowners from Barbados, starting with the "Barbadian Adventurers" led by such individuals as John Colleton and John Yeamans, became the dominant force in Carolina politics during the 1680s.
 Barbados had evolved into a slave colony with a majority slave population during that period.
 The Grand Model was informally modified by the Barbadians, who took the titles of nobility, but replaced Ashley Cooper's enlightened aristocracy with a self-serving oligarchy.
 The new plantation elite exercised little regard for balanced government, class reciprocity, or humane treatment of the servant and slave classes.
+The Barbados Slave Code was also brought with the Adventurers to codify the legality of slavery in Carolina, and was adapted in surrounding colonies.